jniemann66/ferocious/readme.md

 **Help/about Qt ...**

-Display information about Qt, the Toolkit used for developing Ferocious.
+Display information about Qt, the Toolkit used to develop Ferocious.

 ## Context Menus